fledge-iot/fledge/docs/plugin_developers_guide/10_testing.rst

 cause of some problems.
 It should return the default configuration of your plugin and will verify that your plugin has no undefined symbols.

+The location of *get_plugin_info* will depend on the type of installation you have.
+If you have built from source then it can be found in *./cmake_build/C/plugins/utils/get_plugin_info*.
+If you have installed a package, or run *make install*, you can find it in */usr/local/fledge/extras/C/get_plugin_info*.

 The utility is passed the library file of your plugin as its first argument and the function to call, usually *plugin_info*.